Harmonic Maass forms associated with CM newforms: Introduction

 \section{Introduction}

 Harmonic Maass forms, which are non-holomorphic generalizations of classical holomorphic modular forms, have been introduced by Bruinier and Funke \cite{bruinierfunke04} in connection with theta liftings, but also played a crucial role in Zwegers' investigation of Ramanujan's mock theta functions \cite{zwegers}.
-Since then, there has been a lot of interest in harmonic Maass forms, in particular concerning their holomorphic part Fourier coefficients.
+Since then, there has been a lot of interest in harmonic Maass forms, in particular concerning the Fourier coefficients of their holomorphic parts.
 For example, it turns out that several natural generating series, e.g. of traces of CM values or cycle integrals of modular functions, appear as holomorphic parts of harmonic Maass forms \cite{bruinierfunke06, dit}.
 Moreover, it seems that the transcendency of these holomorphic part coefficients is a deep question.
 For instance, in some cases their transcendency controls the non-vanishing of central values of the first derivative of $L$-functions of certain newforms \cite{bruinieronoheegnerdivisors}.

-For a given harmonic Maass form, there are only two cases when all its holomorphic part Fourier coefficients are known to be algebraic, namely when its shadow is a unary or higher weight binary theta series.
+For a given harmonic Maass form, there are only two cases when all its holomorphic part Fourier coefficients are known to be algebraic, namely when its shadow is a linear combination of unary or higher weight binary theta series.
 The first case contains the modular completions of the generating series of Hurwitz class numbers \cite{HZ76} and the mock theta functions of Ramanujan studied by Zwegers \cite{zwegers}.
 The second case includes newforms with complex multiplication \cite{bruinieronorhoades}, which we describe now.